License Plates & Placards in MichiganCompare Car Insurance Quotes in 3 Steps

 - A check for $35.

 Authentic plates cannot be registered in person.
 Mail is your only option.
-Send to:
+Send to the address specified on the application form.

 The state does not require Michigan residents to return their license plates after relocating to another state.
 Learn more on our MI License Plate Surrender page.Other Topics in This Section